sayanti-mondal/ansible/ansible/readme.md

            - condition is denoted by when and declared in the same column of module
            - ansible condition documentation:- https://docs.ansible.com/ansible/latest/playbook_guide/playbooks_conditionals.html

+11. Exercise11 - Install multiple packages using for loop

 #############################################################################